VeeamHub/powershell/VDRO-RecoverToAWS/README.md

 ## Known Issues

-* VMs with multiple harddisks need to have it set to inlude both disks
 * Linux GPT disks are not supported on AWS, neeed to convert to MPR
-* If using NFS location - please check AIX NFS capability
 * VM IP addresses are not adjusted for running in AWS

+## Requirements

+* Veeam Backup & Replication 11a or later
+* Install AWS CLI
+  * Configure AWS CLI

-* AWS CLI needs to be installed on Veeam BNR server
+  AWS CLI needs to be installed on Veeam BNR server
   * For AWS Recovery need AWS CLI:
     Documentation:
 	  https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html